fqantonio/GoingInductive/README.md

 # KEYWORDS

-Inductive learning strategy;
+Inductive learning strategy - the learning flux starts by facts, experiences and real problems to move towards knowledge and conceptual mental model;
-4C/ID;
+4C/ID - instructional design approach for complex learning.
+It provides guidelines for the analysis of real-life tasks and the transition into a blueprint for an educational program.
-Direct Instruction;
+Principles Instruction - These principles prescribe a cycle of instruction consisting of activation, demonstration, application, and integration;
 Learning Flux - Concept Maps;
 Statistical Non-parametric Inference;
 Quantitative and Qualitative analysis
-Learning transfer - the hability of pass information to the students measured in the tests (online or paper supported),directly related to the TEST avriable
+Learning transfer - the ability of pass information to the students measured in the tests (online or paper supported),directly related to the TEST avriable
-Lab Practice - Laboratory activities directly related to the variable LAB Behavior - Following social and behavioral classroom rules directly related to the BEHAV variable.
+Lab Practice - Laboratory activities directly related to the variable LAB Behavior - Ability to follow social and behavioral classroom rules directly related to the BEHAV variable.
 Academic results - weight average variable directly related to the other variables: TEST, LAB and BEHAV.

 # REFERENCES